TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Overview.rst

 Transformation Filters
 ======================

-.. ### BEGIN~OF~TABLE ###

-.. container:: table-row
+.. confval:: css_transform

-   Transformation filter
+   :Scope: RTE Transformation filter
-         css\_transform

-   Description
-         Transforms the html markup either for display in the richtext editor or for saving in the db.
-         The name "css_transform" is historical; earlier TYPO3 versions had a long since removed "ts_transform" mode, which basically only saved a minimum amount of HTML in the db and produced a lot of nowadays outdated markup like :code:`<font>` tag style rendering in the frontend.
+   Transforms the HTML markup either for display in the rich-text editor or for saving in the database.
+The name "css_transform" is historical; earlier TYPO3 versions had a long since removed "ts_transform" mode, which basically only saved a minimum amount of HTML in the database and produced a lot of nowadays outdated markup like :code:`<font>` tag style rendering in the frontend.

-.. container:: table-row
+.. confval:: ts_links

-   Transformation filter
+   :Scope: RTE Transformation filter
-         ts\_links

-   Description
-         Processes anchor tags and resolves them via :code:`\TYPO3\CMS\Core\LinkHandling\LinkService` before saving them to the db, while using the TYPO3-internal t3:// syntax.
+   Processes anchor tags and resolves them via :php:`\TYPO3\CMS\Core\LinkHandling\LinkService` before saving them to the database, while using the TYPO3-internal :html:`t3://` syntax.

-.. ###### END~OF~TABLE ######

 .. _transformations-overview-meta: